-Fronter is the school's digital learning platform and the main information system at our school.
-It is therefore important that all members of the school community access Fronter at least once every day.
+Microsoft Teams is the school's digital learning platform and the main information system at our school.
+It is therefore important that all members of the school community access Teams at least once every day.
 When sending out messages to others in the school community, please make sure that you send it the right people and that all information is signed with your name.
-"Skolearena" is another digital platform where academic conduct, performance and attendance are recorded.
-"Skolearena" can also be accessed by the student's legal guardians.
+Wisma in School is another digital platform where academic conduct, performance and attendance are recorded.
+You can also access your time table.
+We also have information screens several places in the school building where important info and room changes are informed about.